dotnet/roslynator/docs/api/Roslynator/SyntaxExtensions/PrependToTrailingTrivia-1/README.md

 ## PrependToTrailingTrivia\<TNode>\(TNode, IEnumerable\<SyntaxTrivia>\) <a id="Roslynator_SyntaxExtensions_PrependToTrailingTrivia__1___0_System_Collections_Generic_IEnumerable_Microsoft_CodeAnalysis_SyntaxTrivia__"></a>

 \
-Creates a new node from this node with the trailing trivia replaced with a new trivia where the specified trivia is inserted at the begining of the trailing trivia\.
+Creates a new node from this node with the trailing trivia replaced with a new trivia where the specified trivia is inserted at the beginning of the trailing trivia\.

 ```csharp
 public static TNode PrependToTrailingTrivia<TNode>(this TNode node, System.Collections.Generic.IEnumerable<Microsoft.CodeAnalysis.SyntaxTrivia> trivia) where TNode : Microsoft.CodeAnalysis.SyntaxNode